-Improving acceptance rates is the one KPI generally agreed within the industry to demonstrate a strategic approach to evolving a payments operation from the pedestrian into the phenomenal.
+Improving acceptance rates in terms of payment optimization is the one KPI generally agreed within the industry to demonstrate a strategic approach to transforming payment operations.

 As progressive companies have evolved over the last decade, they have recognized that payments have shifted from a necessary cost center within a business to a strategic function.

 In this article, we explain the payments optimization gap, how to optimize your payments, and how Checkout.com’s integrated payment solution can help.

 The payments optimization gap is the value achieved through connected payments, minus the value achieved through disconnected payments, plus the cost of operating and managing an outdated payments system.
 Essentially, it’s the difference between what you’re doing optimally and what you’re doing sub-optimally, and how you can bridge that gap.